MetPX/sarracenia/docs/source/How2Guides/source.rst

 Regardless of how it is done, injecting data means telling the pump where the data is so that it can be forwarded to and/or by the pump.
-This can be done by either using the active and explicit sr3_post command, or just using sr_watch on a directory.
+This can be done by either using the active and explicit sr3_post command, or just using sr3_watch on a directory.
-Where there are large numbers of files, and/or tight timeliness constraints, invocation of sr3_post directly by the producer of the file is optimal, as sr_watch may provide disappointing performance.
+Where there are large numbers of files, and/or tight timeliness constraints, invocation of sr3_post directly by the producer of the file is optimal, as sr3_watch may provide disappointing performance.
 Another explicit, but low frequency approach is the sr_poll command, which allows one to query remote systems to pull data into the network efficiently.

-While sr_watch is written as an optimal directory watching system, there simply is no quick way to watch large (say, more than 100,000 files) directory trees.
+While sr3_watch is written as an optimal directory watching system, there simply is no quick way to watch large (say, more than 100,000 files) directory trees.
 On dd.weather.gc.ca, as an example, there are 60 million files in about a million directories.
 To walk that directory tree once takes several hours.
 To find new files,